'Absolutely dire': Doctors in tears over harm coming to patients in crisis-hit A&Es

 For the most part, the problem has been blamed on Covid.

+Officially, patients should spend no more than four hours in A&E waiting to be seen, treated, and then either discharged or 'admitted' - that is, transferred from A&E into a bed in the hospital.

-The Omicron BA.2 variant saw the number of patients in hospital with the virus soar to a record 2,405 last weekend - equivalent to nearly one in five acute beds.
+However, the Omicron BA.2 variant has seen the number of patients in hospital with the virus soar to new record highs - peaking at 2,405 last weekend, equivalent to nearly one in five acute beds.

+READ MORE: Over 700 staff facing axe at Scotland's flagship Covid lab

 Infection controls mean that even more beds are lost as Covid positive patients - regardless of symptoms - are isolated in wards which are then closed to non-Covid admissions, and all this comes on top of physical distancing requirements which continue to squeeze number of beds in use across the NHS.